 "As you can see, Your Highness, Asahina has been kind enough to present me with a son finally, after I so graciously gave him one four years ago," Isaka lauded.

 Akihiko noted with amused indifference how the lord continued to call his husband by the man's surname from before their marriage.
 It seemed to be akin to a nickname for the businessman, and the cogs of his brain turned and clanked, stowing the notion away for later.
 In a way it was an endearing practice, something that might serve very well for the characters of the novel the prince was penning currently.
 He could make use of it.

 "And what would you like to name the child?"

 "Kichirou is the name we have selected, Your Highness."

 Akihiko nodded at this.
 In reality, it was all the same to him.
 Because he wasn't thinking about it in the manner of a parent, names came and went without his truly liking or disliking them.
 So long as the name wasn't ridiculous, or inappropriate, he accepted them without question.

-Instead of leaving like others, Isaka and his group shuffled off to the side of the hall, presumably to watch the last hearing.
-That in itself might have tipped Akihiko off about who was coming in, as whilst waiting outside, Isaka would have been privy to who was after him, but at the time the prince wasn't contemplating anything very carefully, his goal of leaving in sight.
+Isaka and his group, instead of leaving like others, shuffled off to one side of the hall, presumably to watch the last hearing.
+That in itself might have tipped Akihiko off about who was coming in, as whilst waiting outside, Isaka would have been privy to who was after him, but at the time the prince wasn't contemplating anything very carefully, the goal of leaving firmly planted in his crosshairs.